 Testicular enlargement caused by hydrocele.

-- The epididymis is a discrete structure which lies towards the top and back
+The epididymis is a discrete structure which lies towards the top and back of each testis.

 Evaluation for inguinal hernias